Mark Bell (ice hockey): Toronto Maple Leafs

 Bell was acquired by the Toronto Maple Leafs along with Vesa Toskala via trade at the 2007 NHL Entry Draft on June 22, 2007 for three draft picks.
 After becoming part of the Leafs, Bell was then suspended the first 15 games for his DUI conviction.
 He was reinstated by the NHL and was eligible to play his first game for the Maple Leafs on November 6, 2007.
 He played just 35 games with the Maple Leafs, suffering a facial fracture that required surgery and was unable to regain his form.
 The following year, he failed to break into the team during training camp and on October 6, 2008, Bell was placed on waivers which cleared the way for him being assigned to Toronto's AHL affiliate, the Toronto Marlies.

 New York Rangers

-On February 25, 2009, Bell was placed on re-entry waivers by the Maples Leafs and was claimed by the New York Rangers.
+On February 25, 2009, Bell was placed on re-entry waivers by the Maple Leafs and was claimed by the New York Rangers.
 He was then assigned to the Rangers' AHL team, the Hartford Wolf Pack to make room for fellow waiver claim Sean Avery who had been claimed from the Dallas Stars.
 He was not re-signed at the end of the season.